010.00P Employment Outcome Procedure

 - Data Folder

-- contain definitions of key terms, especially those contained in the Rehabilitation Act, and Federal Regulations;
+- contain definitions of key terms, especially those contained in the Rehabilitation Act as amended by the Workforce Innovation and Opportunity Act (WIOA), and Federal Regulations;

 - describe the process for determining when an individual has achieved an employment outcome;